ibm-cloud-docs/containers/cs_app_knative.md

 {: shortdesc}

 **What is a Knative service?** </br>
 To deploy an app with Knative, you must specify a Knative `Service` resource.
 A Knative service is managed by the Knative `Serving` primitive and is responsible to manage the entire lifecycle of the workload.
 When you create the service, the Knative `Serving` primitive automatically creates a version for your serverless app and adds this version to the revision history of the service.
 Your serverless app is assigned a public URL from your Ingress subdomain in the format `<knative_service_name>-<namespace>.<ingress_subdomain>` that you can use to access the app from the internet.
-In addition, a private host name is assigned to your app in the format `<knative_service_name>-<namespace>.cluster.local` that you can use to access your app from within the cluster.
+In addition, a private hostname is assigned to your app in the format `<knative_service_name>-<namespace>.cluster.local` that you can use to access your app from within the cluster.

 **What happens behind the scenes when I create the Knative service?**</br>
 When you create a Knative service, your app is automatically deployed as a Kubernetes pod in your cluster and exposed by using a Kubernetes service.
-To assign the public host name, Knative uses the IBM-provided Ingress subdomain and TLS certificate.
+To assign the public hostname, Knative uses the IBM-provided Ingress subdomain and TLS certificate.
 Incoming network traffic is routed based on the default IBM-provided Ingress routing rules.

 **How can I roll out a new version of my app?**</br>
 When you update your Knative service, a new version of your serverless app is created.
-This version is assigned the same public and private host names as your previous version.
+This version is assigned the same public and private hostnames as your previous version.
 By default, all incoming network traffic is routed to the latest version of your app.
 However, you can also specify the percentage of incoming network traffic that you want to route to a specific app version so that you can do A-B testing.
 You can split incoming network traffic between two app versions at a time, the current version of your app and the new version that you want to roll over to.

 **Can I bring my own custom domain and TLS certificate?** </br>
-You can change the configmap of your Istio Ingress gateway and the Ingress routing rules to use your custom domain name and TLS certificate when you assign a host name to your serverless app.
+You can change the configmap of your Istio Ingress gateway and the Ingress routing rules to use your custom domain name and TLS certificate when you assign a hostname to your serverless app.
 For more information, see [Setting up custom domain names and certificates](#knative-custom-domain-tls).

 To deploy your serverless app as a Knative service: